Internet research: Characterization

-Through searches on the Internet, pages with some relation to a give topic can be visited and read, or be quickly found and gathered.
-In addition, the Web can be used to communicate with people with relevant interests and experience, such as experts, to learn their opinions and what they know.
-Communication tools used for this purpose on the Web include email (including mailing lists), online discussion forums (aka message boards, BBS's), and other personal communication facilities (instant messaging, IRC, newsgroups, etc.). can provide direct access to experts and other individuals with relevant interests and knowledge.
+Internet research has had a profound impact on the way ideas are formed and knowledge is created.
+Through web search, pages with some relation to a given search entry can be visited, analyzed, and compiled.
+In addition, the Web can be used to connect with relevant sources of primary data (e.g., experts) and conduct online interviews.
+Communication tools used for this purpose on the Web include email (including mailing lists), online discussion groups (including message boards and BBSes), and other personal communication facilities (instant messaging, IRC, newsgroups, etc.).